drjoschua/nr-litteratur/UU-ASS.md

 |User|User testing|High|Meidum|

 In their empirical anaylysis, they found that a combination of Auto (?), Sim (1), Check (3,5,8), and Exp (6) methods covers a high percentage of issues with respect to its cost.
-They also discussed how and when to prioritize different methods in an agile devlopment process, representet in the so-called _agile accessibility spiral_ starting with Auto, Sim, Check, and finally Exp methods.
+They also discussed how and when to prioritize different methods in an agile development process, represented in the so-called _agile accessibility spiral_ starting with Auto, Sim, Check, and finally Exp methods.

 ## Bai et al. (2016a) Evaluation of Accessibility Testing Methods.
 Which Methods Uncover What Type of Problems?